-Proposal consideration process and how to apply
+Consideration process and how to apply

-The Trust requires that a representative from your organization consult with grants program staff at least a month prior to the proposal deadline.
+The Trust requires that a representative from your organization consult with grants program staff at least two months prior to the application deadline.
 (See Funding Cycle Deadlines.)

-Before submitting a proposal:
+Before submitting an application:

-- Step 1: Read the Grant Guidelines and Frequently Asked Questions to determine what the Trust will and will not fund, including our program funding interests and priority areas. - Step 2: Consult with Trust staff.
-The Trust requires that a representative from your organization consult with grants program staff at least a month prior to submitting a proposal. - Step 3: If grants program staff determines the project has potential for funding, your organization will be asked to submit a Concept Paper describing the project.
-Please limit the paper to no more than three pages. - Step 4: Upon approval from grants program staff regarding the proposed request, Trust staff will email a representative from your organization the appropriate application form and required attachments. - Step 5: Organizations invited to submit a proposal must do so through the Trust's website at www.ninapulliamtrust.org.
-Materials required in the proposal include an eight-page narrative addressing provided questions including a logic model (using the Trust's template).
-Supplemental documents include (but not limited to) detailed budget information, most recent IRS Form 990, IRS 501(c)(3) determination letter, business plan, strategic plan, financial statements and letters of support.
+Step 1: Read the Grant Guidelines and Frequently Asked Questions to determine what the Trust will and will not fund, including our program funding interests and priority areas.

+Step 2: Consult with Trust staff.
+The Trust requires that a representative from your organization consult with grants program staff at least two months prior to the application deadline.

+Step 3: If grants program staff determines the project has potential for funding, your organization will be asked to complete an online Letter of Intent(LOI) describing the project in detail, as well as the proposed grant activities and outcomes.

+Step 4: Upon approval of the LOI, the Trust will notify the organization and provide instructions for completing an application.